OsmondOlive/bioflowhub/_posts/2026-05-16-prodentim-review.md

 <figure class="post-figure">
   <img src="/assets/img/posts/prodentim-b1.webp" alt="Scanning electron microscope image of beneficial oral bacteria" class="post-img">
   <figcaption>The oral microbiome contains over 700 microbial species.
-When beneficial bacteria are crowded out by pathogenic species, the result is dysbiosis — an imbalance linked not only to dental decay and gum disease but to broader systemic inflammation.</figcaption>
+When beneficial bacteria are crowded out by pathogenic species, the result is dysbiosis, an imbalance linked not only to dental decay and gum disease but to broader systemic inflammation.</figcaption>
 </figure>

 Oral dysbiosis, the disruption of this microbial balance, is now recognized as a central driver of periodontal disease, dental caries, and persistent bad breath.
 More significantly, a 2024 review published in *Medicina* confirmed that periodontal dysbiosis has systemic implications, with periodontal pathogens linked via hematogenous routes to cardiovascular disease, diabetes, and inflammatory conditions elsewhere in the body.